cakef0x/SSA-eAIP/docs/Aerodromes/Reunion/Saint Denis Roland Garros (FMEE)/ground.md

 # Ground
+The responsibility of SMC at the Saint-Denis Roland Garros airport falls to the dedicated Ground ATS unit, "Roland Garros Ground" (FMEE_GND) on 121.900 MHz.
+SMC will be responsible for the aerodrome movements outside of the runway, including pushback and taxi to/from the runway.
+SMC will also be responsible for the initial call of VFR aircraft looking for start and taxi to the runway.

 ## Visual Flight Rules (VFR) Aircraft.
 On initial call with SMC, the VFR aircraft is expected to provide: